-A. Two-Dimensional SIMD Datapath
+3.1 Two-Dimensional SIMD Datapath

-The first dimension of any SIMD datapath is the number of SIMD lanes.
-The optimal number of lanes in a domain-specific architecture is generally decided by the amount of data parallelism available in the domain.
-In massively-parallel scientific computing applications, however, the prevalence of "DOALL" loops allows for an effectively infinite amount of data parallelism.
+In a SIMD datapath, multiple data elements are processed in parallel.
+The processing of each element is handled by a SIMD lane.
+The first dimension of the SIMD datapath is the number of lanes.
+The optimal number of lanes in a domainspecific architecture is generally decided by the amount of data parallelism available in the domain.
+In massively parallel scientific computing applications, however, the prevalence of "DOALL" loops allows for an effectively infinite amount of data parallelism.
 The deciding metric in such situations is the change in power efficiency of a SIMD datapath with increasing width due to factors such as control and memory divergence.